AS 92024 Annotated exemplars

 Commentary

-For Achieved, the student is required to engage with a variety of primary sources in a historical context.
+For Achieved, the standard requires the student to engage with a variety of primary sources in a historical context.

-This involves selecting different types of primary sources for a focus question, identifying the relevance of the evidence to the question through source annotation, and identifying strengths or limitations of the sources (where appropriate).
+This involves selecting different types of primary sources for a focus question, identifying the relevance of the evidence to the focus question through source annotation, and identifying strengths or limitations of the sources where appropriate.

-This student has selected five primary sources – two photographs, a newspaper article, a physical feature (the fountain), and a video clip with a Napier Earthquake survivor.
-An annotation has been provided that establishes how each source addresses the focus question, ‘What were the impacts of the Napier Earthquake on NZ History?’.
-The annotations make specific reference to the evidence in the source.
+The student has selected five primary sources – an interview, letter, newspaper articles, artefact, and photograph.
+An annotation has been provided that establishes how each source addresses the focus question, ‘What was the experience of war like for New Zealanders?’.
+These annotations make specific reference to the evidence in the source.

 Merit